captainzero93/security_harden_linux/README.md

 ```

 **2. Have Console Access Ready:**

-- VPS providers: Have their web console/VNC access bookmarked
+* VPS providers: have their web console/VNC access bookmarked
-- Physical servers: Have physical or KVM access available
+* Physical servers: have physical or KVM access available
-- Cloud providers: Know how to use their serial console
+* Cloud providers: know how to use their serial console

 **3. Run in Dry-Run Mode First:**

 ```bash
 sudo ./improved_harden_linux.sh --dry-run -v
 # Review ALL changes before applying
 ```

 **4. Use a Screen/Tmux Session:**

 ```bash
 # Start a tmux session before running (protects against connection drops)
 tmux new -s hardening